louisabricot/devops101/README.md

 SHELL
 ```

-Finally, on workers' script, we add the controller's public key to their *authorized_keys*:
+Finally, in the workers' script, we add the controller's public key to their *authorized_keys*:

 ```bash
 node.vm.provision "shell", inline: <<-SHELL